Ampio Pharmaceuticals (NYSEAMERICAN:AMPE) Now Covered by StockNews.com

-Equities researchers at StockNews.com assumed coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a research report issued on Sunday.
-The firm set a “sell” rating on the specialty pharmaceutical company’s stock.
+Investment analysts at StockNews.com initiated coverage on shares of Ampio Pharmaceuticals (NYSEAMERICAN:AMPE – Get Rating) in a research note issued to investors on Monday.
+The brokerage set a “sell” rating on the specialty pharmaceutical company’s stock.

 Ampio Pharmaceuticals Stock Performance